Academy Prep Foundation, Inc.

 Each Academy Prep Center raises funds to ensure its long-term viability.
 The “Board Designated Endowment” grown by these funds allows each Center to focus more on the business of educating and supporting students in need and less on annual fundraising to pay for student scholarships.
 To learn how you can help solidify the foundation of each Academy Prep campus through the board designated endowment, contact:

-Interim Director of Advancement, Academy Prep Center of Lakeland
+Director of Advancement, Academy Prep Center of Lakeland

 863.940.8900 x3151